Are you a cyclist who was struck by a motor vehicle? We can help! Call Montgomery Law at 1-833-720-6090.

 In addition to being compensated for medical costs and property damages, bike accident victims can seek compensation for their pain and suffering, lost earnings, and more.

 When it comes to your claim, it’s vitally important that you be fully prepared.
 The driver’s insurance company has a team of high-priced attorneys on staff whose job is to fight your claim.
 They do this every single day.
 Insurance adjusters understand what tactics work.
 They know you’re likely facing huge medical bills, and have no problem delaying your case over and over again just to make you more-likely to accept their pitiful settlement offer.

-When you have an attorney on your side (who also handles claims like these on a daily basis), their job is to work on your behalf while insulating you from the insurance company.
+When you have an experienced lawyer on your side who also handles claims like these on a daily basis, their job is to work on your behalf while insulating you from the insurance company.
 We’ll make sure you don’t get taken advantage of, and will keep you informed of any developments along the way.

 Don’t leave anything to chance when it comes to your claim.
 Call Montgomery Law today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) to discuss your case, and learn how we can help you and your family win the money you deserve.

 Montgomery Law is a Dallas-based personal injury law firm focused on getting clients the justice and compensation they deserve.

 Call us toll-free at 1-833-720-6090 to discuss your case today for no cost.